fenekku/commandeer/README.md

 the value of the corresponding command line argument converted to type `type`.
 Correspondence works as follows: the first occurrence of `argument` corresponds to the first argument, the second to the second argument and so on.

+**arguments `identifier`, `type` `[, atLeast1]`**

+It declares a variable named `identifier` of type `seq[type]` initialized with the value of the sequential command line arguments that can be converted to type `type`.
+By default `atLeast1` is `true` which means there must be at least one argument of type `type` or else an error is thrown.
+Passing `false` there allows for 0 or more arguments of the same type to be stored at `identifier`.

+*Warning*: `arguments myListOfStrings, string` will eat all arguments on the command line.
+The same applies to other situations where one type is a supertype of another type in terms of conversion e.g., floats eat ints.

 **option `identifier`, `type`, `long option`, `short option`**